 - A decent amount of experience.
-To make it onto the books it is very logical that the DJ/artist should be experienced to a high standard.
+To make it onto the books it is very logical that the DJ/artist should be fairly well experienced.
 A booking agent who willingly takes on a bedroom DJ cannot be a serious agency.

 - Proof of the experience.
-A lot of DJs out there have great and interesting stories to tell but no evidence for one reason or another.
+A lot of DJs have great and interesting stories to tell but no evidence to back them up.
 Viable proof of experience takes the form of event photos; event flyers; event posters; press coverage; and real references.

 - Talent!
 In the DJing world today it can be hard to stand out from the crowd in terms of a skillset.
 In a submitted sample mix an agency would normally look out for the ability to put a decent mix together based on the DJ’s particular style, as well as anything special which would make them unique.
 Additionally any production work and releases really helps them accelerate to the top of the list.

-Because of the saturation of the DJ market (i.e. the fact that there are so many DJs out there) it is normal for some agencies who take on new talent to charge an entry fee or some form of subscription charge.
-This is not something that Storm DJs does for it’s official roster.
-However, this process acts as a form of insurance for the agency, proving that the DJ/artist is serious.
+Because of the saturation of the DJ market (i.e. the fact that there are so many DJs out there) it might be normal for some agencies who take on new talent to charge an entry fee or some form of subscription charge.
+This process acts as a form of insurance for the agency, proving that the DJ/artist is serious.
 Also once the agent has invested time in promoting the DJ/artist it means that if they do not perform as prescribed, the work carried out by the agency would not have been in vain.
-Once the agency is aware of how well the DJ has performed then future payments/fees are usually waived into the future.
+Once the agency is aware of how well the DJ has performed then future payments/fees are usually waived.

 The brief checklist for any experienced DJ who wants to join an agency: